tiagofrepereira2012/paper_notes/notes/face_rec_demographics/FRVT_demographic.md

 # Face Recognition Vendor Test - Part 3: Demographic effects

-This is a summary of the most important parts from the FRVT 2019 [Part 3](https://nvlpubs.nist.gov/nistpubs/ir/2019/NIST.IR.8280.pdf), where demographics were addressed.
+This is a summary of the most important parts from the FRVT 2019 [Part 3](https://nvlpubs.nist.gov/nistpubs/ir/2019/NIST.IR.8280.pdf), where demographics was addressed.
-This should be "digested" with the NIST report on the side.
+This should be "digested" with the NIST report on the side, since the report is cited all the time.

 ## About the dataset